NASA-ESA Mars Sample Return: Three Forks Sample Depot

 The tubes will not be piled up at a single spot.
 Instead, each tube-drop location will have an "area of operation" ~5.5 m in diameter.
-To that end, the tubes will be deposited on the surface in an intricate zigzag pattern of 10 spots for 10 tubes, with each sample ~5 m to ~15 m apart from one another near the proposed Sample retrieval lander's landing site.
-There are various reasons for this plan, biggest for placing them far apart being that is that sample recovery helicopters because they are designed to interact with only one tube at a time.
-Alongside, they will perform takeoffs and landings, and driving in that spot.
-To ensure a helicopter could retrieve samples without any problem, the plan to be executed properly and would span over more than two months.
+To that end, the tubes will be deposited on the surface in an intricate zigzag pattern of 10 spots for 10 tubes, with each sample ~5 m to ~15 m apart from one another near the proposed Sample Retrieval Lander's landing site.
+There are various reasons for this plan, but it mostly hinges on the design of the sample recovery helicopters.
+They are designed to interact with only one tube at a time.
+They will takeoff from near the Sample Return Lander, touch down near the sample tube, drive to the precise location for retrieval, then fly back to the SRL for delivery to the ascent vehicle.
+As of January, 2025, NASA has not settled on a design for the Sample Return Lander.